Descriptions of Jefferson’s physical appearance and demeanor

 Overlooked Eye-Witness Testimony

 Historically, one of the most compelling eye-witness accounts comes from Captain Edmund Bacon.
 In Jefferson’s Garden Book, he describes Bacon as his Monticello overseer “since 1806 and before that working for him in various jobs.”
 Bacon’s father went to school with Jefferson and was his first Monticello overseer, and Bacon’s oldest brother was the overseer while Jefferson was in Paris as US Minister to France.
-Bacon dictated his memoirs in interviews with the Reverend Hamilton Pierson, and described how he saw not Thomas Jefferson but another man coming out of Sally Hemings’ cabin on many mornings:
+Bacon was thoroughly familiar with all the people and activities on the Monticello mountaintop, and in his retirement he dictated his memoirs in interviews with the Reverend Hamilton Pierson.
+Bacon described how he saw not Thomas Jefferson but another man coming out of Sally Hemings’ cabin on many mornings:

-Pierson he said he omitted certain facts “in regard to the intemperance, and other vices… of some who were connected with Mr. Jefferson’s family.”
-Could the name of the man have been omitted by Pierson to protect the Jefferson family name and any living descendants at the time?
+Pierson he said he omitted certain names and facts “in regard to the intemperance, and other vices… of some who were connected with Mr. Jefferson’s family.”
+Could the name of the man have been omitted by Pierson in order to protect a Jefferson relative?
 It is currently unknown who that regular visitor to Sally Hemings’ cabin was, but one thing is clear: Edmund Bacon said definitively it was not Thomas Jefferson he saw with Sally Hemings, but another man.

-And could it be possible that in the evenings, while Thomas Jefferson was entertaining relatives and guests with intellectual discussions in the main house at Monticello, his brother Randolph preferred to slip out and mix with the slaves?
+And could it be possible that in the evenings, while Thomas Jefferson was entertaining relatives and guests with music and intellectual discussions in the main house at Monticello, his brother Randolph preferred “to come out among black people, play the fiddle and dance half the night?”
 Which could have led to a sexual relationship with Sally Hemings?
-After all, as many historians have pointed out, a relationship between Thomas Jefferson and a slave doesn’t fit his character.
-However, it could very likely fit his brother Randolph, who rode and served with four militiamen who had black slave mistresses, including one man whose mistress was Mary Hemings, Sally’s sister.
+The power dynamic of the brother of Monticello’s master making advances upon a slave such as Sally Hemings likely would not have afforded her with much ability to refuse him.
+And as many historians have emphasized, a relationship between Thomas Jefferson and a slave just doesn’t fit his character.
+However, it could very likely fit his brother Randolph, who rode and served with four militiamen who had black slave mistresses, including one man whose mistress was Mary Hemings, one of Sally Hemings’ sisters.

-But this critical scientific and legal analysis and critique all happened outside the attention of the media — after they had run with the first sensational and unvetted story.
+But this scientific and legal critique all happened outside the attention of the mainstream media — which had already run with the first sensational and unvetted story.
 Foster’s initial article rushed to a biased judgment and provided an a priori conviction based on theory rather than empirical evidence.
-Where perceptions matter most, the court of public opinion passed final judgment without the benefit of the full evidence or facts.
+Where perceptions matter most, the court of public opinion passed judgment without the benefit of the full evidence or facts.

 The Media Feeding Frenzy